 We help students who face these challenges:

-Our teachers have experience — more than 20 years on average and are all certified to teach students with learning disabilities, emotional handicaps and autism-spectrum disorders.
-They're also certified in one or more academic area, such as English, math, science or social studies.
+Our teachers have experience — more than 20 years on average — and are all certified to teach students with learning disabilities, emotional handicaps and autism-spectrum disorders.
+They're also certified in one or more academic areas, such as English, math, science or social studies.

 If you are interested in Banner Academy, contact our principal at (480) 827-5348.
-She will make an appointment for an interview, campus tour, and explain more about the school to help determine if Banner Academy is the right fit for your child.
+She will make an appointment for an interview and campus tour and can explain more about the school to help determine if Banner Academy is the right fit for your child.